-The purpose of this Review was to assess whether the eight designated centres were meeting the requirements of the National Quality Assurance Standards.
+The purpose of this Review was to assess whether the eight designated centres were meeting the National Quality Assurance Standards.
 This journey began in autumn 2007 when the Authority announced the commencement of a national Quality Review Programme to assure members of the public, by the end of 2009, as to whether hospitals providing symptomatic breast disease services were meeting the Standards and thereby have the systems, processes and controls to deliver and maintain the added value and standards expected in a national designated centre.

-There is evidence that the overall Quality Review Programme - together with the Standards - has been a focus for change and improvement in the quality and safety of symptomatic breast disease services in Ireland.
-The Quality Review Programme provided guidance to the centres in their journey towards endeavouring to meet the Standards at a time of significant service change as the NCCP implemented the plan to move to eight designated centres, requiring a phased process to the Review in order to reflect the evolving nature of the service.
+There is evidence that the overall Quality Review Programme - together with the Standards - has been a focus for change and improvement in the quality and safety of symptomatic breast disease services.
+The Quality Review Programme provided guidance to the centres in their journey towards endeavouring to meet the Standards at a time of significant service change as the NCCP implemented the plan to move to eight designated centres, requiring a phased process to reflect the evolving nature of the service.